pvdabeel/prolog/Documentation/Handbook/12-doc-planning.md

 start.
 Wave 1 might download *A*, *B*, and *C* concurrently; wave 2 might install *A* while *D* is still downloading; wave 3 might install *B* and *C* together, and so on.
 This is **not** a post-processing optimization layered on top of a linear schedule.
-Parallelism is computed **during** planning, as a natural consequence of Kahn’s topological sort: at each step, every literal whose prerequisites are satisfied is eligible at once, and that set is exactly one parallel wave.
+Parallelism falls out of the ordering proofs
+themselves: two actions may share a wave exactly when neither one's availability proof depends on the other.

 On a multi-core machine with fast I/O, overlapping work this way can dramatically reduce wall-clock time compared to a strictly sequential narrative.